F-Kusztelak-Portfolio/livestream-react-redux/README.md

 ## Livestream App

-This application allows user to create, delete, edit and do live streaming by using OBS or similar software.
+This application allows user to create, delete, edit and live stream by using OBS or similar software.

 User must be logged in to administer streams.